albar965/littlenavmap-manual/src/en/ROUTECALC.rst

 .. important::

     The calculation might fail if using too low or too high values for the cruise altitude.
-Make sure that you use a sufficiently high altitude which matches the selected airway type (Jet or Victor).
+Make sure that you use a sufficiently high altitude which matches the selected airway type (High or Low).

 .. _routecalc-adjust: